nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
 Some example commands you can try:
-    - `list` : Lists all contacts.
+    - `list` : Lists all client information.
-    - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/buyer` : Adds a contact named `John Doe` , contact number `98765432`, email `johnd@example.com`, address `street, block 123, #01-01` and is a buyer to the RealEstatePro app.
+    - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/buyer` : Adds a client named `John Doe` , contact number `98765432`, email `johnd@example.com`, address `street, block 123, #01-01` and is a buyer in the RealEstatePro app.
-    - `delete 3` : Deletes the 3rd contact shown in the current list.
+    - `delete 3` : Deletes the 3rd client shown in the current list.
-    - `clear` : Deletes all contacts.
+    - `clear` : Deletes all client information.
     - `exit` : Exits the app.
 6. Refer to the Features below for details of each command.